jlewicki/tree_state_machine/doc/state-machines.md

 not active, `null` is returned.
 Additionally, the returned stream will complete when the state is no longer active (in other words, after the `onExit` notification for the state).
 * `TreeStateMachine.dataStream` returns a stream, regardless of whether the requested data state is active or not.
-This can be usedful for observing state data over the full lifetime of the state machine.
-A consequence of this is that the stream will does not complete unless the state machine is stopped, so it may necessary for an app to explicitly cancel a subscription, depending on the circumstances.
+This can be useful for observing state data over the full lifetime of the state machine.
+A consequence of this is that the stream will not complete unless the state machine is stopped, so it may be necessary for an app to explicitly cancel the subscription, depending on the circumstances.